Cape Cod National Seashore: Places of interest

-Fauna local to the area

-You can find many species of animals, depending on the time of year you visit.
-In the fall, you may see a kaleidoscope of Monarch butterflies.
-In the winter, you can find harbor seals and red-throated loons.
-In spring, you may see a woodcox doing their mating rituals, or whales out in the ocean.
-Summer brings plovers and songbirds like orioles and warblers.
-Other animals you may see around Cape Cod National Seashore include the great blue heron, mute swans, bald eagles, and peregrine falcons.

-Amphibians seen at CCNS wetland areas include Fowler's Toads and Eastern Spadefoot toads.

 Restoration and conservation efforts

 As part of the NPS Centennial Initiative, the Herring River estuary will be restored to its natural state through removal of dikes and drains that date back to 1909.

 In 2010, the North of Highland Campground was protected with a conservation easement.
 The Trust for Public Land, the Association to Preserve Cape Cod, the Truro Conservation Trust, and other groups led a grassroots campaign to support the funding for the purchase price of the conservation easement from the federal Land and Water Conservation Fund (LWCF), secured by U.S. Senator John Kerry, U.S. Representative Bill Delahunt, and former Senator Ted Kennedy.

-The Biddle Property, home of the late Francis Biddle, who was the U.S. attorney general during WWII and served as the primary American judge during the post-war Nuremberg trials, was added to the Cape Cod National Seashore in 2011.
+The Biddle Property, home of the late Francis Biddle, who was the U.S. attorney general during World War II and served as the primary American judge during the post-war Nuremberg trials, was added to the Cape Cod National Seashore in 2011.
 Using funding from the Land and Water Conservation Fund, the Trust for Public Land purchased the property and conveyed it to the National Park Service.

 As part of the restoration efforts, a number of run-down and unsafe buildings of no historical significance will be removed from areas around CCNS and the affected lands will be restored.
 The Great American Outdoors Act (GAOA) has provided more than $8 million to oversee this project that is to begin in 2023.